reynoldsnlp/udar/README.md

 transducer](https://victorio.uit.no/langtech/trunk/langs/rus/) described
 originally in chapter 2 of [my dissertation](http://hdl.handle.net/10037/9685).

+> Feature requests, issues, and pull requests are welcome!

 ## Dependencies

 For all features to be available, you should have `hfst` and `vislcg3`